hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 The dissertation that supported the award of Isabel's PhD is long... nearly 120,000 words!
 So here is a link to a [precis of around 3000 words](Dissertation-Precis.md).
 The precis provides a chapter-by-chapter overview of the entire dissertation.

 The purpose of this summary is to allow you to decide which parts of the dissertation – if any – you want to read. **Reading the dissertation is not necessary for using idea-t, it is made available for transparency and to allow deep background reading for those who want it.**

+Longer summaries of parts of the dissertation are also available if you want a little more information:

+[Summary of Chapters 1-4](DisSummaryChapters1_2_3_4_How_Research_Done.md) for an understanding of the background and methodology

+[Summary of Chapter 5](Dis_Chapter5_Experiences-withTools.md) for a description of the work on people's experiences of tools to support testing

+[Summary of Chapter 6](Dis_Chapter6_Who_is_Testing.md) for a description of the work on the characteristis of people doing testing

 The dissertation may be downloaded from the [University of Malta Open Access Repository OAR@UM as a PDF]( https://www.um.edu.mt/library/oar/handle/123456789/144337).

-The precis was produced with the help of Claude *(Claude Sonnet 4.6, Anthropic, April 2026)*.
+The precis and summaries were produced with the help of Claude *(Claude Sonnet 4.6, Anthropic, April 2026)*.

 </details>